 In Kevin’s early years of living in southern West Virginia with his continued enthusiasm for running, he turned his attention to helping form the Southern WV Road Runners Club.
 The Club set the stage for encouraging people of all ages to find and develop their own passion for the sport of running.

 As Kevin’s professional career carried him into his golden years, he again found a way to continue his love of sports and life of mentoring young adults by spending his time as Concord’s Men’s Golf coach.
 A commitment he honored for 10 years.
 It was an effort he was paid for, but in true Kevin style every penny of compensation was donated back to the program.

 A man of particularly deep and passionate faith, Kevin believed in a life of service to all.
 He spent much of his free time dedicated to serving others through organizations such as Catholic Charities, where volunteering in Louisiana following the destruction left behind by Hurricane Katrina was but one of his many charitable efforts in life.

 Kevin, along with several friends and colleagues, through equal measure humility and caring, ensured a legacy of giving would carry on in their absence with the development of the Five Aces Scholarship at Concord.
 Funded through charitable contributions, the Five Aces Scholarship Fund is a celebration of Kevin’s life and continues to honor his memory of caring and giving by keeping the dreams of others alive even in his absence.

-Great Bagpipes and Drums by Tim and Maggie Mainland
+Great Bagpipes and Drums by Maggie Jusiel and Tim Mainland

 Bailey-Kirk Funeral Home